 Lab-3: Binary Mystery

-Obtaining the lab
+Cloing the lab repository

 First, click on Lab3's github classroom invitation link (posted on Campuswire) and select your NYU netid.
 Next, clone your repo by typing the following

-$ cd cso-labs $ git clone git@github.com:nyu-cso-fa22/lab3-<YourGithubUsername>.git lab3
+snappy2$ mkdir -p cso-labs snappy2$ cd cso-labs snappy2$ git clone git@github.com:nyu-cso-sp26/lab3-<YourGithubUsername>.git lab3

-Uncover the mystery of assembly
+Do lab3 by uncovering the mystery of x86 assembly

 No goto's